-Links extended to the sailors and Icelanders developing a common ‘pidgin’ language.
+These links extended to the Basque sailors and Icelanders developing a common ‘pidgin’ language.

 “For ju Mala Gissona” is believed to be the commonly used expression in Iceland to refer to the Basque whalers.
 It translates as “You’re a bad man” but is an Icelandic slang term given to rough types, even rogues, at first impression, but who then prove to be honest, determined and loyal to their friends.